CAMeL-Lab/arabic_error_type_annotation/readme.md

 # Arabic Error Type Annotation

 ## Description
-Arabic Error Type Annotation tool aims to annotate Arabic error types following the ALC tagset annotation.
+The Arabic Error Type Annotation tool aims to annotate Arabic error types following the ALC tagset annotation.
 ## Installation
 You will need Python 3.6 and above (64-bit).